Mission

 Why? |

-The BioJam leadership team centers Bay Area educators and community organizations and is supported by Stanford undergraduates, PhD students, and professors in STEM.
-Our program starts with a 2-week summer camp and continues with summer activities in which teens develop community engagement activities based on what they learned during camp.
-Our focus includes grown biomaterials, biomaterial recipes, circuitry components and live plants. |
+The BioJam leadership team centers educators and community organizations and is supported by Stanford undergraduates, PhD students, and professors in STEM.
+Our program starts with a 2-3 week summer camp and continues with summer activities in which teens develop community engagement activities based on what they learned during camp.
+Our focus includes grown biomaterials, environmental justice, and sustainable agriculture. |

 |